 The Physics Object is a CoreObject that has simulated physics to interact with gravity, players, and other objects.
 It also implements the Damageable interface.
 This means it has properties, events, and functions for objects which can take damage and die.

 A Physics Object's networking can be disabled and the object can be placed in a Client Context.
 This will cause the clients to see varying results when the object collides and simulates physics.
 It will also disable the object from receiving damage from networked weapons.
-Client-side physics are useful for visual effects similar to Debris Physics.
+Client-side physics is useful for visual effects similar to Debris Physics.

 Physics Objects come with a child ClientContext that has a mesh shape.
 This mesh shape is only visual and does not affect the physics or collision of the Physics Object.

 Physics Objects have two important sections in the Properties window: Physics and Damageable.

 The Physics section has properties to change the physical attributes of the object.
 This can be useful for changing the collision shape's size or the speed of the object.

 |Radius||The radius size of the Physics Sphere or the radius size of the Physics Capsule body.||Only available for Physics Sphere or Physics Capsule object.|

 |Desired Length||The length of the Physics Capsule from opposing endcaps.||Only available for Physics Capsule object.
 Capped to at least twice the radius.|

 |Cube Size||The size dimensions of the Physics Cube.||Only available for Physics Cube object.|

 |Should Override Mass||Toggle to manually change the mass of an object.||A default mass is calculated and used if inactive.|